 The above guide navigates your NAT, but there are still a few hurdles to overcome.
 To make sure there is a clear path from your computer to the outside world, let's follow our Bee's journey from the inside out.

-Now, let's verify we're above to test this by checking the connection on our local machine.
+Now, let's verify we're able to connect to netcat by checking the connection from our local machine.

 This should be a no brainer, the connection between localhost in not normally mediated.